NordicESMhub/GEO4962/_episodes/05-psyplot-simple_case.md

 <font color="green">On jupyter:</font>

 ~~~
-# os provides a portable way of using operating system dependent functionality
-# for instance to get path, environment variables
-import os

 # Python package that makes working with labelled multi-dimensional arrays simple and efficient
 import xarray as xr
 ~~~
 {: .language-python}

-This set of commands initialize the python 3 notebook with python packages (*os* and *xarray*) that we will use for plotting our netCDF model outputs.
+This set of commands initialize the python 3 notebook with python package (*xarray*) that we will use for plotting our netCDF model outputs.

 Now we can create a map.
 We plot **TS** (Surface temperature) by specifying the filename, opening the dataset, and using the *xarray.DataArray.plot()* function:

 ~~~
-# get your username from the environment variable USER
-username = os.getenv('USER')
+%matplotlib inline

 # specify the path where your test simulation is stored
 path = 'shared-ns1000k/GEO4962/outputs/runs/F2000climo.f19_g17.control/atm/hist'
 filename = path + 'F2000climo.f19_g17.control.cam.h0.0009-01.nc'